Conversion to Judaism at Emanuel

 Please contact the Synagogue for guidance on how to begin this journey with us.

-For details of the Darkeinu program, please download the following documents:
+For details of the Darkeinu program, please download the following document:

 Darkeinu - Introduction to Judaism Course - curriculum and reading list